 - Prepare a foil sling for lifting the pan out of the pressure cooker by taking an 18” strip of foil and folding it twice lengthwise.
 Set aside.

-- Crush cookies in a Ziploc bag in to fine crumbs.
-Add butter and toss until well combined.
-Use your fingers or the bottom of a drinking glass and press crumbs evenly/firmly into the bottom and half way up the sides of a 7" springform pan.
-Put pan in the freezer until ready to use.
+- Crush the cookies in a Ziploc bag into fine crumbs.
+Add the butter and toss until well combined.
+Use your fingers or the bottom of a drinking glass and press crumbs evenly/firmly into the bottom and half way up the sides of a 7-inch springform pan.
+Put the pan in the freezer until ready to use.

-- Pour batter into the springform pan on top of the crumbs.
+- Pour batter into the springform pan on top of the crust.

-- Pour 2 cups of water into the pressure cooker and place the trivet in the bottom.
-Carefully center the filled pan on the foil strip and lower it into the pressure cooker.
+- Pour 1 cup of water into the pressure cooker pot and place the trivet in the bottom.
+Carefully center the filled pan on your foil sling and lower the pan onto the trivet.
 Fold the foil strips down so that they do not interfere with closing the lid.

 - Remove the pan to a wire rack to cool.
-If there is a little water on top blot with a paper towel.
-When cheesecake is completely cooled, refrigerate covered with plastic wrap for at least 4 hours or overnight.
+If there is a little water on top, blot it gently with a paper towel.
+When the cheesecake is completely cooled, cover it with plastic wrap and refrigerate for at least 4 hours or overnight.

 Substitute 3/4 cup graham cracker crumbs (about 5 crackers), 3 tablespoons unsalted melted butter, and 1 tablespoon sugar for a traditional graham cracker crust.